greater-than-ryan/C4-Tasks/README.md

 -   TV navigation
 -   Shows with multiple lines in the title cause the grid to not be in line
 -   Black triangle like C4 site on banner
+-   Links set up for all brand pages but can only be accessed by clicking, not typing in URL bar
+-   Footer misaligned when in mobile view

 ## Build